ucsd-cse8a-ss22024/ucsd-cse8a-ss22024.github.io/src/index.md

 **I missed the late deadline for a lecture handout submission, what should I do?**

-You cannot submit a lecture handout after the beginning of the next lecture;
+You cannot submit a lecture handout after the posted deadline on Gradescope;
 move on and focus on getting to the next ones!

 **I missed lab, what should I do?**